Dental care for people with disabilities

 - the name of your consultant at your hospital if you are taking medication

-Under the Disability Discrimination Act (DDA) you have rights of access to dentists' surgeries, and dentists should make 'reasonable adjustments' to their premises and procedures.
+Under the Disability Discrimination Act (DDA) you have rights of access to dentist surgeries and dentists should make 'reasonable adjustments' to their premises and procedures.
 A small dental surgery would perhaps not be expected to make the type of adjustment that a hospital would be able to make.

 More about dental care

-The website of the British Dental Health foundation has plenty of information about all aspects of dental health, including information about dental care for people with special needs.
+The Oral Health Foundation website has information about all aspects of dental health, including dental care for people with special needs.